i8ramin/fb-menu/README.md

 ## Notes

-The HTML and CSS are a work in progress and in no way production read.
+The HTML and CSS are a work in progress and in no way production ready.
 My initial goal was simply to get the page to resemble the current Facebook web site.

-I have inline most of the images using data-uri's so that I could work on this offline.
-All images/icons used here belong to Facebook and I am simply using them to educational purposes.
+I have inlined most of the images using data-uri's so that I could work on this offline.
+All images/icons used belong to Facebook and I am simply using them for educational purposes.

 ## Demo